gturri/aXMLRPC/README.md

 #### FLAGS_USE_SYSTEM_PROXY
-With this flag enabled, the {@link XMLRPCClient} will use the system http proxy to connect to the XML-RPC server.
+With this flag enabled, the XMLRPCClient will use the system http proxy to connect to the XML-RPC server.